Media Representative Accreditation Rules for the Russian Energy Week 2019

 ✔ a confirmed accreditation stored in the REW database;

-✔ please show your passport (the passport number must match the number listed in the registration questionnaire), as well as:
+✔ upon showing the passport (the passport number must match the number listed in the registration questionnaire), as well as:

-- The badge is personal and non-transferrable to any third person during the REW.
+- The badge is personal and non-transferable during the REW.
 Please wear your badge visibly at all times when at the REW venue.

 - No other accreditation cards are valid for access to the REW venue.